Eastbridge Hospital of St Thomas the Martyr, Canterbury: History

 In the fourteenth century the hospital was reformed by Archbishop John de Stratford, during the reign of Edward III; he created ordinances, as well as a code of regulations to be acted on concerning pilgrims.
 He ruled that every pilgrim in health could rest in the hospital for one night at the cost of four pence, that weak and infirm applicants were to be preferred to those with better health, and that women "upwards of forty" should attend to the bedding and administer medicines to the sick.
 He also appointed a Master in priest's orders, under whose guidance a secular chaplain served.
 Further lands and revenues from parishes were given by Stratford and by Archbishop Simon Sudbury.

 This institution survived the Dissolution of the Monasteries and other religious houses during the reigns of Henry VIII and Edward VI, although the pilgrimage to St Thomas of Canterbury did not survive this period.
 In 1569 Archbishop Matthew Parker issued new ordinances governing the Hospital and its Master which specified the maintenance of twelve beds for the 'wayfaring poor' and established a school in the chapel for twenty boys.

 This arrangement was confirmed by Archbishop John Whitgift by Act of Parliament in 1584.

-The school survived until 1879.
+The school survived until 1880.
+Inscriptions from the last cohort can be seen on a pillar in the refectory.
 The chapel was then little used until its restoration by the Master in 1927.
 Further restoration work has taken place during the twentieth century.
 Much of this work was financed by sale of some of the hospital's lands at Blean at the foundation of the University of Kent in the 1960s.
 A list of the Masters of the Eastbridge Hospital up to the end of the eighteenth century is given by Edward Hasted.
+The newest master is Revd Dr. Perry Butler who was appointed on 29 December 2022.

-Eastbridge today
+Modern Eastbridge

-Between 2014–2019, extensive restoration took place to preserve those rooms situated directly over the River Stour.
+Between 2014 and 2019, extensive restoration took place to preserve those rooms situated directly over the River Stour.
 This work was supported by the Viridor Credits scheme, which funds community, heritage, and biodiversity projects.
-It was formally opened to the public by the Bishop of Dover on 23 March 2019, and named after Archbishop William Juxon, who was a generous benefactor during his tenure, and gave money for an earlier restoration of this part of Eastbridge.
+It was formally opened to the public by the Bishop of Dover on 23 March 2019, and named after Archbishop William Juxon, who was a generous benefactor during his tenure, and donated money in 1660 to repair the Brother's Lodgings.

+Eastbridge Today

-Eastbridge is a functional almshouse to this day, providing accommodation in eight individual apartments in areas of the buildings inaccessible to the public.
+Eastbridge is still a functional almshouse to this day, providing accommodation for elderly citizens of Canterbury and Ukrainian refugees in areas of the buildings inaccessible to the public.
+Eastbridge is classed as a Grade I listed building and historical site, which is open for visitors and pilgrims.
+Adult tickets cost £4.50 and children are £3 unless accompanied by an adult, guided tours are subject to availability.
+All tour guides are fully trained, love history and are very knowledgeable.

 Eastbridge is administered by Trustees whose main aims are the maintenance of the ancient buildings, which are of national historic interest, and the welfare of the almshouse residents (Indwellers).